Let me introduce you to my little friend.

 In 10 minutes I had ice cream.
 Malt flavored ice cream!

-Here’s the deal with the Donvier.
-You can find them new and used on Amazon ranging between $40.00- $60.00 which is comparable to a price you’d pay for a machine with a motor and the ability to make a larger amount of ice cream.
+Here’s the deal with the Donvier: you can find them new (made by Cuisipro) and used on Amazon ranging between $40.00- $70.00 which is comparable to a price you’d pay for a machine that uses electricity and can make a larger amount of ice cream.
+I have both and I still appreciate (and love!) my vintage, hand crank Donvier.
+Plus sometimes it’s good to make a small batch and NOT have leftover ice cream beckoning from the freezer.

-But wait…..good news!
-I see them at flea markets often and the Donvier doesn’t have a motor so it endures well.
+And good news for the thrifty: I see them at flea markets often and since the Donvier doesn’t have a motor so it endures well.
 I saw ones listed on eBay for as low as $6.99.
 Do it!

 You mix cream, milk, vanilla and sugar.
 Pour the mixture into the pre-freezed container.
 Ten minutes and some intermittent turns of the hand crank and…..ice cream!